pagkly/Zed/Investopedia3/World Bank Definition.md

 The World Bank is an international organization dedicated to providing financing, advice, and research to developing nations to aid their economic advancement.
 The bank predominantly acts as an organization that attempts to fight poverty by offering developmental assistance to middle- and low-income countries.

-Currently, the World Bank has two stated goals that it aims to [achieve by 2030](https://www.worldbank.org/en/about/what-we-do).
+Currently, the World Bank has two stated goals that it aims to [[achieve by 2030]](https://www.worldbank.org/en/about/what-we-do).
 The first is to end extreme poverty by decreasing the number of people living on less than $1.90 a day to below 3% of the world population.
 The second is to increase overall prosperity by increasing income growth in the bottom 40% of every country in the world.

 ## Understanding the World Bank